Vacqueyras AOC: Grapes and wine

+The red wine can be much like the wines from Gigondas and at their best, the wines of Vacqueyras can match those of their northern sibling.
+Vacqueyras wines have been called "poor man's Châteauneuf-du-Pape".
 Vacqueyras is, like Gigondas, known for its power rather than its elegance.
-The backbone of the wine is Grenache, however, producers of Vacqueyras use more Syrah than is used in Gigondas which can make the style seem cooler.
+The main variety in the wine is Grenache, however, producers of Vacqueyras use more Syrah than is used in Gigondas which can make the style seem cooler.